cstubben/pmcXML/README.md

 	searchP(x2, "BPS[SL]")  # 32 rows

 The `pmcSupp` function parses the list of supplementary files into a data.frame.
-The XML file only includes the links to the supplements and therefore the `getSupp` functions is needed to load the file into R.   This function reads files in a variety of formats including Excel, Word, HTML, PDF, text and compressed files are automatically unzipped using the unix `unzip` command.
+The XML file only includes the links to supplements and therefore the `getSupp` functions is needed to load the file into R.   This function reads files in a variety of formats including Excel, Word, HTML, PDF, text and compressed files are automatically unzipped using the unix `unzip` command.
 Excel files are read using the `read.xls` function in the [gdata](http://cran.r-project.org/web/packages/gdata/index.html) package.
 We added some extra code to the perl function `xls2csv.pl` within `gdata` to add carets before superscripts (again, in many cases numeric footnotes are associated with numeric values or character footnotes are added to ends of locus tags).
 Microsoft Word documents are converted to html files using the Universal Office Converter `unoconv` and then tables within the html files are read using `readHTMLtable` in the XML package.
 The tables within HTML files are also loaded using `readHTMLtable`.
 PDF files are converted to text using the unix script `pdftotext` and the resulting file is read into R using `readLines`.
 Most of these files require some manual post-processing, for example, fixing the multi-line header missed by `read.xls` below.

 	x3 <- pmcSupp(doc)
 	x3